OpenDroneMap/WebODM/ISSUE_TEMPLATE.md

---- REMOVE THIS LINE AFTER READING IT: Please open an issue only to report faults, bugs and malfunctions.
-For questions, comments and feature requests instead visit http://community.opendronemap.org/c/webodm
+--- REMOVE THIS LINE AFTER READING IT: Please open an issue only to report faults and bugs.
+For questions, comments and feature requests instead visit http://community.opendronemap.org/c/webodm.
+Every issue needs to follow the format specified below.
+Do not remove the questions, simply answer each question by typing below it.
+If you don't know how to answer a question, write so.
+Questions that don't follow these guidelines will be automatically closed.

 ### How did you install WebODM?
 (Docker, natively, ...)?